cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 #### Public profiles
 There are many public profiles that the cyber~Congress team has created.

-A list of public groups and chats:
+A list of public profiles, sites and chats:
 - [GitHub](https://github.com/cybercongress): A place for the code, docs and communication
 - [cyber.page](https://cyber.page/): The main interface and reference to cyber
 - [cyber~Congress DAO website](https://cybercongress.ai/): A place for the teams' projects, docs and blog